-For the home at 1206 White Street, the team opted to replace the failing slate roof with synthetic slate, and because it is made in such an array of colors, the owners could retain the beautiful colors and patterns created when the home was original built.
+For the home at 1206 White Street, the team opted to replace the failing slate roof with synthetic/engineered slate roofing, and because it is made in such an array of colors, the owners could retain the beautiful colors and patterns created when the home was original built.
 Varied shades of grey, dark plum, and slate combine to ensure that the home retains its original good looks.

 Yet, the roof is still able to withstand the region’s winds, periodic bouts of hail, intense heat and more.
 It is a sustainable type of roofing that can even be recycled when it has to be replaced decades in the future, but until then it will not crack, lose is laminated coating, or break.
 It looks exactly like real slate, but comes with a much lighter overall weight, much lower purchase and installation cost, and is even believed to be more durable than the “real thing”.